sjp38/perfbook-ko_KR/README.md

 Usage
 =====

+The source is in tex format; It is hard to read.
-To build the translated book from source of this repository, you can just type `make` from your command prompt.
-The command will give you the book in PDF format.
-However, there are complex prerequisites.
-Refer to FAQ.txt for detail.
-The final PDF file will be published in future.
-For now, however, there is no money and time to publish it to offline or online.
-If you need PDF now and cannot get the build environment, try to send an request email to translation author.
+Just typing `make` from your linux commandline will give you the complete book in PDF format.
+However, the build requires few prerequisites.
+The prerequisites may be complex to someone.
+For the reason, the final PDF file will be published to online of offline in future.
+It's just a plan for now because there is no money, no time to buy printer or host a server.
+If you need PDF version now and cannot get the build environment, try to send an request email to translation author.

 License